-- A. Etiology of atrial dysrhythmias: Abnormal impulse formation and conduction through the atria. - B. P waves that are present reflect atrial depolarization but are different from sinus P waves as the impulse follows a different conduction pathway to the AV node. - 1.
-In slower atrial rhythms, the P waves are often small, pointed, upright waveforms or they may be inverted if the impulse originates near the AV junction with retrograde conduction of the atria. - 2.
-In faster atrial rhythms P waves may be superimposed on the previous T wave so they are not readily apparent (Paroxysmal atrial tachycardia or PAT). - 3.
-In some atrial rhythms atrial depolarization is reflected as - a. a sawtooth pattern (atrial flutter); or - b. an irregular wavy baseline (atrial fibrillation).
+- A. Etiology of dysrhythmias: Abnormal impulse formation and conduction through the atria. - B. P waves that are present reflect atrial depolarization but are different from sinus P waves as the impulse follows a different conduction pathway to the AV node. - 1.
+In slower atrial rhythms, the P waves are often small, pointed, upright waveforms or they may be inverted if the impulse originates near the AV junction with retrograde (backward) conduction of the atria. - 2.
+In faster atrial rhythms P waves may be superimposed on the previous T wave so they are not readily seen (Paroxysmal atrial tachycardia or PAT).
+Look for taller or a more pointed T wave to suspect an embedded P wave. - 3.
+In some atrial rhythms atrial depolarization is reflected as - a. a repetitive sawtooth pattern (atrial flutter); or - b. an irregular wavy baseline (atrial fibrillation).